coprint/ChromaScreen/README.md

 - **WebCam Support** _You can monitor your prints with the camera_
 - **Macro Control** _You can set and use macros_

+## Contributing

+Contributions to ChromaScreen are always welcome!

+- 📥 Pull requests and 🌟 Stars are always welcome.
+- Read our [contributing guidelines](CONTRIBUTING.md) to get started, or find us on [Discord](https://discord.com/invite/5f8gGDkDgN), we will take the time to guide you.

 ### Inspiration
 ChromaScreen was inspired by [OctoScreen](https://github.com/Z-Bolt/OctoScreen/) and the need for a touchscreen GUI that will natively work with [Klipper](https://github.com/kevinOConnor/klipper) and [Moonraker](https://github.com/arksine/moonraker).